 The sources from which we obtain Personal Information are:

-We do not act as data brokers or otherwise trade in your data.
-However, under some US data protection laws, like the CCPA, our disclosure of certain internet activity and device information with third parties through cookies on our Website may be considered a “sale” or “sharing” of Personal Information.
+In addition, under some US data protection laws, like the CCPA, our disclosure of certain internet activity and device information with third parties through cookies on our Site may be considered a “sale” or “sharing” of Personal Information.
 We do so in pursuit of the business and commercial purposes described above.

 We collect and share personal information for the following business and commercial purposes: administering the provision of our Site and Services, authenticating users access requests when they access our properties, providing customer support as required, detecting and preventing security incidents, debugging and fixing errors, maintaining and enhancing our Site and Services, allowing users to receive our commercial communications when they have agreed to receive them, marketing our Services and attributing engagement with our Site and Services to the applicable marketing campaigns.